leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

   -> MS Store/GOG : %APPDATA%\HelloGames\NMS\NDefaultUser\cache</i>

 - Restart "No Man's Sky" in offline mode
+<sup>(You can play in online mode, but if HelloGames launches a new expedition, you risk losing the progress of the expedition you are currently redoing.
+That's the only risk involved.)</sup>

 <b>Details</b>
 - Modification of the access period so that you can access it whenever you want, with no time limit.